 Pompano Rig Overview

-The pompano rig gets its name due to the fact that it’s the best rig for catching pompano.
-There are a few variations of this rig and you can incorporate certain elements and tactics depending on the type of fish you’re trying to catch or other factors.
-It’s one of my favorite rigs for surf fishing and I’ve caught a number of pompano, red drum, and other species using it.
+The pompano rig gets its name because it’s the best rig for catching pompano.
+There are a few variations of this rig, and you can incorporate certain elements and tactics depending on the type of fish you’re trying to catch or other factors.
+It’s one of my favorite rigs for surf fishing, and I’ve caught many pompano, red drum, and other species using it.

 How to Tie a Pompano Rig